yiliyassh/opentoolkits/distro.md

 -  2023-02-24: Distribution Release: Ubuntu 22.04.2
 -  2022-10-20: Distribution Release: Ubuntu 22.10
 -  2022-09-30: Development Release: Ubuntu 22.10 Beta
--  2022-09-01: Distribution Release: Ubuntu 20.04.5
--  2022-08-11: Distribution Release: Ubuntu 22.04.1
 -
 Headlines...
+-  2024-08-11 >Canonical updates its kernel version policy
+-  2024-06-25 >Ubuntu to use Wayland as its default desktop session, even for NVIDIA users
+-  2024-06-04 >Ubuntu 23.10 nears its end of life
+-  2024-05-29 >Ubuntu ported to the Milk-V Mars single board computer
+-  2024-05-17 >Canonical unveils plans for Ubuntu 24.10
+-  2024-04-25 >Ubuntu security improvements over the past two years
 -  2024-04-03 >Ubuntu 24.04 Beta delayed
 -  2024-03-26 >Ubuntu Pro to offer 12 years of support for LTS releases
--  2024-03-11 >Canonical turns 20
--  2024-02-21 >Canonical serves up a malicious Snap package
--  2024-01-05 >Canonical to make Snap packages more cross-platform
--  2023-12-14 >Ubuntu 23.04 nears its end of life
--  2023-11-15 >Canonical launches MicroCloud
--  2023-11-08 >Mir gains ability to split work across multiple video cards
--  2023-10-19 >Ubuntu and Ubuntu Budgie update install media
--  2023-10-13 >Ubuntu removes 23.10 install media due to malicious translation
--  2023-09-30 >Canonical removes malicious Snap packages from its repository
--  2023-09-07 >Ubuntu to offer more convenient disk encryption
--